superbobry/consequence/README.md

 ### Index organization

 We maintain a separate *index* for each human chromosome.
-An index is basically a [persistent trie] [3], indexed by variance sites' positions in the reference genome.
+An index is basically a [persistent trie] [3], indexed by variant sites' positions in the reference genome.
 Each position is mapped to a 4-element tuple, representing possible mutations for each of the genomic bases: `(A, C, G, T)`.
 One of the four positions is **always** empty, because it conforms